amberbase/amberbase/docs/concept.md

 * `Tenant` __(Proposal)__ A top-level labeling of all data to host multiple separate instances of the same application on one database.
 All operations are relative to a tenant and scope to a tenant.
 Example: SongDrive being hosted once but used by multiple churches.
 * `User` An identified user of the web application
 * `Role` A server defined set of permissions that can be given to a user
+* `Invitation` A token that is not associated to a user yet, but can be used by a new or existing user to gain access to a tenant and to be associated with roles.
 * `Collection` equivalent of a table.
 It is identified by a name and can store multiple JSON `Documents`
 * `Document` A JSON object stored in the database in one collection, one tenant, and is identifiable via a unique id
 * `Subscription` A capability of the client library and proprietary server API to get all updates that fall under a certain `Subscription Scope`
 * `Client Cache` A copy of database objects present in the client.
 The goal is to synchronize this cache as soon as the client is connected to the server (again).
+* `Access Tag` A tag on a document that can be used to filter documents based on a users access rights or identity.

 ## Use Cases